CREATE AN OFFICE SPACE THAT YOU’LL LOVE USING THESE SIMPLE, INEXPENSIVE IDEAS.

 A desk lamp is the perfect way to add character and warmth.
 (Psst.
 Here’s your reason to go ahead and buy that uber chic lamp you spotted last weekend.)

-If you haven’t found your match yet, check out this stylish brass piece from Target.
+If you haven’t found your match yet, check out this stylish brass piece on Amazon.
 Or if you’re more into function over form, a simple dimmable desk lamp could be for you (I’m using this one at the moment).

 As far as health and efficiency go, poor lighting may actually lead to low productivity and eyestrain.
 Plus, desk lamps are excellent providers of task lighting (concentrated light to help with reading / writing or projects that require precision when working with small objects).